qitta/libhugin/docs/user_manual/manual.rst

 the default key you can specify movie attribute keys with a list of providers as value.
 Those attributes will be filled in according to the same schema.

-Creating a simple user profile for the composer postprocessing plugin:
+Creating a simple user profile for the composer postprocessor plugin:

 .. code-block:: sh